 Curry: Heat oil in large frying pan and fry onion, garlic and ginger until soft and golden.
 Add turmeric, remove from heat and add chilli powder and paprika (if used), tomato and salt.
 (In Burmese cooking the amount of chilli used would be enough to give a red colour to the gravy, but the paprika is suggested here as a substitute for a portion of it, with chilli used to suit individual tastes.)

 Wrap dried shrimp paste in aluminium foil and cook under the griller for a few minutes on each side.
 Unwrap, dissolve in the water and add to the gravy.
 Cook gravy until tomato is soft and pulpy.
+Add the tomato kasoundi if using.
 If gravy seems too reduced, add a little hot water.
 There should be enough gravy to almost cover the fish koftas.

 Gently put the fish koftas in the gravy and simmer over a moderate heat until they are cooked, about 20 minutes.
 Shake pan gently from time to time.
 Do not stir until fish is cooked and firm or the koftas might break.